poanchen/poanchen.github.io/_posts/2020-10-14-What-Are-Algorithms-and-Why-Are-They-Important.md

 ## Wrapping Up

-For full disclosure, this article is mostly written by [Juni Learning](https://junilearning.com) and slightly modified by [PoAn (Baron) Chen](https://poanchen.github.io).
+For full disclosure, this article is a combined work mostly written by [Juni Learning](https://junilearning.com) and slightly modified by [PoAn (Baron) Chen](https://poanchen.github.io).
 This [article](https://junilearning.com/blog/college-and-career/preparing-for-the-ap-computer-science-a-exam) originally appeared on [junilearning.com](https://junilearning.com).
 Hopefully, by bring-in different writting technic, it will attract more readers to this site.
 I hope that this article will help some of you to understand what an algorithms is and why they are important and thank you for reading!

 ## Resources